jessiiimai/WeebNote/README.md

 Test it out: https://weebnote.streamlit.app/

-The username is "ash" or "misty".
+The username is ash or misty in lower caps.
 Leave the password empty.

 ## This repository contains:
 - images: with two copyright free images used in the MVP from...